In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 How long a mortgage preapproval lasts before expiring varies depending on your lender.
 However, in the vast majority of cases, it will endure for roughly 60 – 90 days.
 Within a few months, your financial situation may alter dramatically.

-The Bottom Line: How to Get Pre Approved for a Mortgage
+Final Thoughts: How to Get Pre Approved for a Mortgage, Canada

 We hope the tips we have shared here have helped you know more about how to get pre approved for a mortgage.
 If you are interested in getting a mortgage, it will all come down to how stable your income is and whether or not you get pre-approved.